treed593/power-todoist-card/README.md

 If you enjoy and use this card, I'd appreciate it if you can sponsor my work.
 I'm actually trying to make a living from Github sponsorships, mostly from other projects, but Home Assistant users are numerous, every small donation will also help!
 Thanks, I really appreciate it!

 [![](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/pgorod)

+Note that you pick a one-time amount and select any value you want.